 Causes Of Leishmaniasis In Dogs

-Most strains of leishmaniasis are transmitted through the bites of infected sand flies, but some can be spread from dog to dog via contact with contaminated blood and bodily secretions or from a mother dog to her pups.
+Most strains are transmitted through the bites of infected sand flies, but some can be spread from dog to dog via contact with contaminated blood and bodily secretions or from a mother dog to her pups.

 It’s recommended that dogs bred or born in endemic locations be screened for the disease; however, the leptospirosis vaccine is known to result in false positives when testing for leishmaniasis, and false negatives can happen when tests are not sensitive enough.

 Treatments For Leishmaniasis In Dogs

 Treatment for leishmaniasis in dogs focuses on reducing symptoms and keeping the infection under control, as there is no outright cure for the disease.
 Various medications are available to treat certain strains, and research on the disease is still ongoing.

 Vets may also prescribe a high-protein diet designed to help treat kidney problems if they develop.
 Because there is no cure for leishmaniasis, the parasite will remain within a dog for life.